 Going to a salt mine in Romania is like going to the park on a chilly day - you spend time reading, talking to others, playing all sorts of games, sports or even tasting wine.
 No cellular reception by the way - which is a major plus!
 The idea is to spend at least 3-4 hours inside and for this reason salt mines in Romania are usually set up as small amusement parks.

 There are 2 salt mines in Transylvania you should consider visiting: Salina Praid, hidden in communist styled mountain resort, and the spectacular Turda Salt Mine (picture above).
 Its long corridors and man-made caverns have been beautifully decorated with lights installations, creating a stunning and unique view of a … cave!
 There’s also a small lake where you can exercise your rowing skills (or impress someone!).
-Close to the city of Cluj-Napoca, visiting Turda Salt Mine can be done on an easy day trips!
+Visiting Turda Salt Mine is easy to do on guided day trips from Cluj.

 5. At the heart of Romania's modern history: Alba Iulia Citadel